ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     If `xref` represents an image or form XObject, set or remove the cross reference number `oc` of an optional contents object.

     :arg int xref: the :data:`xref` of an image or form xobject [#f5]_.
-Valid such cross reference numbers are returned by :meth:`Document.get_page_images`, resp. :meth:`Document.GetPageXobjects`.
+Valid such cross reference numbers are returned by :meth:`Document.GetPageImages`, resp. :meth:`Document.GetPageXobjects`.
 For invalid numbers, an exception is raised.
     :arg int ocxref: the :data:`xref` number of an :data:`OCG` / :data:`OCMD`.
 If not zero, an invalid reference raises an exception.
 If zero, any OC reference is removed.